-If you know of someone deserving of this prestigious award, call, stop by the chamber office at Refined, 102 N. Monticello St., Winamac, or email the Pulaski County Chamber of Commerce for a nomination form at firstname.lastname@example.org.
+If someone is deserving of this prestigious award, call, stop by the chamber office at Refined, 102 N. Monticello St., or email the Pulaski County Chamber of Commerce for a nomination form at firstname.lastname@example.org.
 Nomination forms are also available online by visiting the Pulaski County Chamber of Commerce website at www.pulaskionline.org.

 The recipient of this award will be honored at the Annual Meeting/Halleck Award Recognition Banquet.
 Past recipients include Dan Frain, Don and Dee Galbreath, Tom Shank, Lawrence and Elaine Parish, Christine Smith, Alladean Clouser, Wayne and Mary Lou Bonnell, Don Good, Jay Kopkey, Judy Heater, Steve and Lin Morrison, Michael Shurn and Tom Murray, Sr.

 The award was established in 1979, and the inaugural award was presented to Winamac physician and community leader H.J.
 Halleck.

 The Medaryville Volunteer Fire Department is taking steps for a new station and purchasing property has become one of the initial steps.

 During an end-of-the-year Medaryville Town Council meeting, Medaryville Fire Chief Shaun Hauptli said purchasing the property could hurt the department as they try to obtain grant funding.

 “We feel that we have to move on it now, otherwise we are not going to get it,” he said.

 The town council approved to donate $10,000 to the department.

 Clerk-treasurer Judy Harwood said she didn’t have a concern with donating money to the fire department but the council should decide how the money will be used.
 If there are stipulations put on the donation then paperwork must be given to the town to verify the stipulations are followed.